+The input sample comprises all $z=0$ central haloes with $M_{200} \ge 7.5 \times 10^{13}\,{\rm M_\odot}$ from each of the 80 realizations across the full reconstructed volume.
+The mass threshold is set below our target of $\langle M_{200} \rangle \ge 10^{14}\,{\rm M_\odot}$ for the final catalogue because individual member haloes within an association can scatter below the mean mass due to posterior uncertainty, and we wish to retain these members for accurate characterization of the posterior distribution.

-Associations are identified with the Density-Based Spatial Clustering of Applications with Noise (DBSCAN; \citealt{10.5555/3001460.3001507}) applied in three-dimensional comoving Cartesian coordinates.
-Fiducial parameters, chosen empirically to balance over–merging against fragmentation, are $\epsilon=1.75$~Mpc and $N_{\mathrm{min}}=9$, broadly consistent with the spatial extents of $\sim 10^{14}\,{\rm M_\odot}$ haloes and effective in both isolated and crowded regions.
-Each realization may contribute at most one member to a given association; if DBSCAN initially links multiple haloes from the same realization, only the halo closest to the current association centroid is retained.
-We additionally remove mass outliers more than $0.3$~dex from the association mean; this has negligible impact in practice.
+Associations are identified using the Density-Based Spatial Clustering of Applications with Noise algorithm (DBSCAN; \citealt{10.5555/3001460.3001507}) applied in three-dimensional comoving Cartesian coordinates.
+DBSCAN is a density-based clustering algorithm controlled by two parameters: the neighbourhood radius $\epsilon$, and the minimum number of neighbours $N_{\mathrm{min}}$ required within $\epsilon$ to seed a cluster.
+Points with at least $N_{\mathrm{min}}$ neighbours are classified as core points; clusters grow by recursively linking core points and their neighbours into connected components.
+Points that cannot be reached from any dense region are labelled as noise.
+We adopt fiducial parameters $\epsilon = 2.75$~Mpc and $N_{\mathrm{min}} = 10$, derived from a systematic sensitivity analysis described in \cref{app:dbscan}.
+Each realization may contribute at most one member halo to a given association; when DBSCAN initially links multiple haloes from the same realization, only the halo closest to the current association centroid is retained.
+The frequency with which this one-per-realization constraint is invoked defines the \textit{ambiguity rate} of that association, which serves as a diagnostic for over-merging.